agustinafassina/Automation.Security.Tools/README.md

 - Route53: inventory of domains to scan later.

 #### Tools used
-- Robo3 (python), bash, aws cli.
+- Robo3 (python)
+- Bash
+- Aws cli

 #### What do you need for the scripts to work?
-You need to have aws-cli installed because the framework we use from Python needs access to our AWS account.
+You need to have aws-cli installed because the framework we use from Python needs access to our AWS account (with permissions 🔐)
-- Aws account with permissions 🔐
-- Bash

 #### Scripts, details and JSON structures 📝
 1. Export users list of Iam in AWS